aklivity/zilla-docs/src/README.md

 #### Event Mesh

-Interface a REST or gRPC service meshes to an event-driven architecture for an event mesh deployment.
+Interface REST or gRPC service meshes to an event-driven architecture for an event mesh deployment.
 Achieve CQRS, request-response over messaging, and event-sourcing design patterns.

-#### Secure Public Access
+#### Secure Public Access (Zilla Plus)

 Route connectivity between Kafka clients and privately networked Kafka brokers.
 With <ZillaPlus/>, external and third-party Kafka clients can securely connect, publish messages, and subscribe to topics in a remote, private cluster.